-- a) Kana/Kanji Homework - b) Grammar/Writing Homework
+- a) Grammar/Writing Homework - b) Kana/Kanji Homework

-All paper homework sheets are downloadable at bCourses: https://bcourses.berkeley.edu/.
+\All paper homework sheets are downloadable at bCourses: https://bcourses.berkeley.edu/.

-Click the lesson number on the home page, and you will find the paper homework sheets under "Assignments".
-Please print them out, do your homework and submit to 4412 Dwinelle Hall.
-If the door is closed, you can place your homework in the folder by the door.
-You must turn in all the paper homework by 3 PM on their due dates.
-Please see the schedule for due dates.
+Click the lesson number on the home page, and you will find the paper homework sheets under "Assignments."
+Please print them out, do your homework and submit on bCourses by 3:00 PM by due date.
+Please see the schedule for the due dates.